raindropio/help/docs/using/browser-extension/index.md

 - If you have `Clipper` appearance just click `Tabs…` in bottom left corner of a window.
 - If you have `Mini App` appearance just mouse over `Save` and select `Save tabs…`.

 By default saved tabs will have a tag with a date.
-That way you can find them easly later.
+That way you can find them easily later.

 </details>